UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/a1_control_base.md

 <details markdown="block">
 <summary> 2.0 Examine the train_nohydra.py (expand) </summary>
 This code is an example of how to construct the Env / Runner classes and still configure them via the hierarchical dataclass `TrainScriptConfig`.
-Note that there is no hydra used anywhere.
+Note that there is no hydra dependency anywhere.

 ```bash
 vim train_nohydra.py